biuh-dt/labs/README.md

 [View the Calendar](https://teamup.com/ksy1ct75cfd56vxycg)

-This calendar is used for reserving all labs.
+This calendar is used for reserving all labs.<br>

-If you want to make an appointment, please contact the lab manager.
+If you want to make an appointment, please contact the lab manager.<br>
 Email: xxx at hainan-biuh.edu.cn

 <br><br>